-Littering: Purposely dropping paper or other items on the property of the school (including fields.)
 Skipping or leaving campus: Leaving the school grounds without permission, or without properly signing in and out at the school office.
-Being in an area without permission of the instructor (as stated specifically in the handbook.)
+Being in an area of the school without permission of a staff member instead of being in a class is also considered skipping.